 Family therapy sessions can help a recovering addict gain the much-needed support you will need for your continued sobriety and recovery.
 Through family sessions at our center, we’ll educate your loved ones about addiction and the recovery process, discuss issues within the family dynamic, and develop strategies they can use to help you during your rehab and recovery.

 As we treat the whole person at our Fayetteville center, Vantage Point is proud to offer some experiential treatments designed to complement traditional rehab and therapeutic approaches.
 These may include:

 Continuing Care and Levels of Care

-As your time for discharge draws closer, you’ll sit down with your family, our discharge planner, and your treatment team to determine what the next step in your sobriety journey will be.
-Some of our clients feel they’d like to continue to work on their sobriety in a structured environment and may join a residential treatment program or sober living facility.
+As your time for discharge from our center draws closer, you’ll sit down with your family, our discharge planner, and your treatment and rehab team to determine what the next step in your sobriety journey will be.
+Some of our clients feel they’d like to continue to work on their sobriety in a structured rehab environment and may join a residential treatment program or sober living facility.
 Others may be able to discharge to a lower level of care such as an intensive outpatient program (IOP) or a partial hospitalization program (PHP), which allow you to focus upon your recovery during the day and return to your home in the evenings and on weekends.
-Still, others may be able to discharge to home with referrals to traditional outpatient therapy and available community resources.
+Still, others may be able to discharge to home from our center with referrals to traditional outpatient therapy and available community resources.